Prag8855/aab/content/guides/techniker-krankenkasse-review.md

 ![Techniker Krankenkasse Termin Service](/images/techniker-krankenkasse-termin-service.png)

 Meine TK allows you to submit or download documents online.
-You rarely need to send something by mail.
+You rarely need to send something by post.
 You can also download documents for your employer, the *[[Ausländerbehörde]]* and [*BAföG*](/glossary/BAf%C3%B6G) straight from TK's website.

 ## What others say about TK